Weather in Iceland in September: travel guide

 • Layers: complement your thermal base layer with sweaters, fleeces, long-sleeved shirts, and warm pants.

-• Waterproof items: as September is a rainy month, don't forget to wear waterproof outer layers and waterproof hiking shoes or boots.
+• Waterproof items: as September is a rainy month, don't forget to wear waterproof outer layers and waterproof hiking shoes or trunks.

 • Warm accessories: warm hats, gloves, and scarves will provide much-needed warmth against the chilly Icelandic winds.
 Thermal socks are essential, too.